Chetan Chandra

-Chetan Chandra (born 10 April 1988) is an Indian actor working in the Kannada film industry.
+Chetan Chandra (born 10 April 1986) is an Indian actor working in the Kannada film industry.

 Early life and family

 Chetan Chandra was born to K. B. Ramachandra and B. N. Anusuya.
 K. B. Ramachandra is a mining engineer in Malaysia.
 Chandra is a graduate in Information Science Engineering.
+He is married to Rachana Hegade.
 He has a brother, Nitin Chandra.

 Career

 He made his acting debut in the 2008 released film, PUC alongside Harshika Poonacha, but was more noticed for the film Premism (2010).
 For the film Kumbha Rashi, he underwent a rigorous workout to develop eight pack abs.

-He has signed a trilingual movie Nindru Kolvaan, a Tamil, Telugu and Kannada film directed by V. P. Shankar.
+He has signed Nindru Kolvaan, a Tamil film directed by V. P. Shankar.